 Q. Can I be pre-med in the College of Arts & Sciences?

 A. Cornell does not have a "pre-med" or “pre-health” major, rather students in the College of Arts & Sciences interested in the pre-med track complete specific Cornell course sequences required or recommended for health careers, while majoring in any subject area of their choice.
 Pre-health students may, of course, decide to pursue the Biological Sciences major, but they may also decide on any other major in the College while still preparing for medical school.

 Students in the College of Arts & Sciences find that their liberal arts education offers strong preparation for a career in health as they are exposed to a broad base of knowledge while honing critical thinking, creative, and analytical skills.
-Students in the College of Arts & Sciences have an excellent track record of applying to medical school: 87% of students in the Class of 2018 who applied to medical schools were admitted to at least one school of their choice.
+Students in the College of Arts & Sciences have an excellent track record of applying to medical school: 87% of recent graduates who applied to medical schools were admitted to at least one school of their choice.